 Establishing Customer Standards

-The best way to make sure customer requirements are being met is to actually walk the job site with your officer.
+The best way to make sure customer requirements are being met is to actually walk the property with your officer.
 This will give you more of an opportunity to see all of the possible issues that need to be addressed and make it easier to demonstrate anything you want the officer to change right where it needs to happen.

-By showing up and walking the site with your guard, you demonstrate your understanding of what he faces in the field, your appreciation for his effort, and the importance you place on the reports he sends back to the office.
+By showing up and walking the site with your guard, you demonstrate your understanding of what he faces in the field, your appreciation for his effort, and the importance you place on the incident reports he sends back to the office.

 Prepare For Inspections

-You can’t just show up randomly and hope to conduct effective post inspections.
+You can’t just show up randomly and hope to conduct effective security post inspections.
 You want to keep a calendar to make sure you’re hitting all sites regularly, and prepare your route at each site ahead of time.
 Make sure in this scheduling that you leave time for emergencies or critical issues.

 Clear lines of communication are critical in the security industry, and that’s what post inspections should really be about.
 Rather than just checking to make sure officers aren’t sleeping in the car, use them as an opportunity to communicate standards to your guards, and for them to communicate any issues on-site to you.